Yash-Keswani/Badafone/documentation/Submission_2.md

 AND location_of(callee) = 'Mumbai'
 ```

-2) BadaFone's R&D department is once again having a strange idea.
-They think that the chance of having a person using excess data depends on their payment method.
-Hector suggests promoting plans with larger data plans to people who use UPI, because they're more likely to exceed their limits.
-He wants you to verify his claim.
+2) BadaFone thinks that the chance of having a person using excess data depends on their payment method.
+They wants you to verify his claim.
 Make a function to check whether or not a person is a defaulter, and use this to check his claim.

 ```SQL
 CREATE FUNCTION is_defaulter(phone_num bigint)